OsswaCh/PROXYM/First Draft.md

-### Focus on the customer(TODO customer crntricity)
+### Customer centricity

 Adapting an omnichannel approach meant an inevitable switch towayrds customer focused banking.
 And slowly we witnessed the immergence of customer journeys.
 This manifests in the following aspects:

-- Customer-Centric Approach:
+- **Customer-Centric Approach:**

 	- Understanding needs, preferences, and pain points.
 	- Mapping end-to-end journeys (e.g., account opening, loan application).

-- Identifying touchpoints and addressing friction.
+	- Identifying touchpoints and addressing friction

-- Seamless Experiences:
+- **Seamless Experiences:**

 	- Customers seamlessly switch channels.
 	- Contextual information transfers.
 	- Personalized recommendations based on behavior.

-- Implementing technology enablers(TODO: to satisfy internal and external customer):

-- APIs: Enable integration between channels.

-- Mobile Apps: Central hub for banking activities.

-- Data Analytics: Insights drive personalized offers.
-(TODO: big data?)

-- Chatbots and AI: Assist across channels.
-(TODO: customer churn?
-How to use these tools use case ENGAGEMENT)
+- **Implementing technology enablers:

+	- [**APIs**:]([Omnichannel Banking: How to Implement It Properly (techmagic.co)](https://www.techmagic.co/blog/omnichannel-banking/)) APIs allow seamless integration between various banking channels (e.g., online banking, mobile apps, ATMs), providing a consistent and smooth experience. *External customers* can access their accounts and perform transactions effortlessly across different platforms.
+For *internal customer* on the other hand, APIs facilitate better communication and data sharing between different departments and systems within the bank, improving operational efficiency and enabling staff to provide quicker and more accurate service to customers.

+	- **[Mobile Apps]([Omnichannel Banking: How to Implement It Properly (techmagic.co)](https://www.techmagic.co/blog/omnichannel-banking/))**:  serve as a convenient, central hub for all banking activities, allowing customers to manage their accounts, make payments, and access services anytime, anywhere.
+This enhances customer satisfaction by providing flexibility and ease of use.
+Employee oriented mobile apps can also be use to perform tasks on the go like scheduling meetings, internal communications and special inquiries.

+	- **Data Analytics**: by making use of big data, banks will be able to oversee and even predict customer behavior and preferences enabling them to make more personalized adds or helping them in the choice of creating, continuing or discontinuing a product.[ This approach can increase customer satisfaction and loyalty on the shirt and log run.]([Omnichannel Banking: How to Implement It Properly (techmagic.co)](https://www.techmagic.co/blog/omnichannel-banking/))This being said we can see that using big data will also allow employees to make tailored decisions to optimize the marketing strategy  and identify opportunities for cross-selling and upselling, ultimately driving business growth.

+	- **Chatbots and AI**:  Chatbots will allow customers to have 24/7 customer support across different channels reducing wait times and improving the overall customer experience.
+[They can also help reduce customer churn by proactively addressing issues and providing personalized recommendations.  ]([Unlocking the power of chatbots: Key benefits for businesses and customers - IBM Blog](https://www.ibm.com/blog/unlocking-the-power-of-chatbots-key-benefits-for-businesses-and-customers/))These Tools can also help employees whether it being by pattern recognition alert, or by handling routine inquiries and tasks, allowing employees [to be redirected towards solving more complex issues.]([Unlocking the power of chatbots: Key benefits for businesses and customers - IBM Blog](https://www.ibm.com/blog/unlocking-the-power-of-chatbots-key-benefits-for-businesses-and-customers/))

 ### Potential challenges

-// to do keep at the end